 Also, I struggle a bit forking little diced pieces of food but that is probably just me.

 Sauteed diced sweet potatoes are nice if you want to mix them into a hash or add them in with other vegetables.

-So my advice is to consider how you want to serve the potatoes before you start sauteeing them.
-The method for sauteeing them is the same no matter how you cut them up.
+So my advice is to consider how you want to serve the potatoes before you start sauteing them.
+The method for sauteing them is the same no matter how you cut them up.